Please ensure Javascript is enabled for purposes of website accessibility

-This simple guide is your roadmap for the process of setting up your first database with Optim Performance Manager.
-Whether you are being migrated from Db2 Performance Expert or starting from scratch, you will be guided through real use cases for setting up your monitoring system.
+This simple guide is your roadmap for setting up your first database with Optim Performance Manager.
+Whether you are migrating from Db2 Performance Expert or starting from scratch, you will be guided through real-world use cases to set up your monitoring system.

 Core Architecture of Optim Performance Manager

 Before we configure anything, let’s clarify what Optim Performance Manager actually is.
-Imagine it as the health monitoring system of your database.
-An effective Optim Performance Management Tool is used to control Db2 data servers, gather continuous performance metrics, and also compare real-time data against known healthy baselines.
+Imagine it as the health-monitoring system for your database.
+An effective Optim Performance Management Tool is used to manage Db2 data servers, collect continuous performance metrics, and compare real-time data against known healthy baselines.
 When things start to drift, it flags the issue early.

 The formal name for the solution is IBM InfoSphere Optim Performance Manager.
 This tool is the successor to the older DB2 Performance Expert.
 The goal remains the same: give DBAs a detailed view of database health through a single, easy-to-use web console.
-This console is where you can quickly drill down into locking conflicts, storage issues, and specific SQL statement execution times.
+This console lets you quickly drill down into locking conflicts, storage issues, and the execution times of specific SQL statements.
 This shift to proactive monitoring is key to Optimizing Performance Management across your environment.

 By using this database performance metrics monitoring tool, you gain the ability to spot trouble before any Service Level Agreements (SLAs) are broken.